 Why You Have to Google Yourself

-One of the first things recruiters, hiring managers, business associates, even potential friends and dates will do when considering whether they want to associate you is hit Google to learn more about you.
-This is the age we live in.
-We have so much information available all the time — even about ourselves.
+One of the first things recruiters, hiring managers, business associates, even potential friends and dates will do when considering whether to associate with you is search your name in Google to learn more about you.

 How Google Can Help

 This is not necessarily a bad thing.
 Many people have plenty of information they want to show off online.
-Volunteer work, online portfolios, expert quotes or speaking engagements, and extensive networks can all be found online and reflect positively on your reputation.
-This is the sort of thing you want to find on Google, and it’s what hiring managers and others who might Google you want to see.
+Volunteer work, online portfolios, speaking engagements, and extensive networks can all be found online and reflect positively on your reputation.
+This is the sort of thing you want to find on Google, and it’s what hiring managers and others who might search for you online would want to see.

 What You May Find on Google

-But unfortunately, you may not like what you find when you Google yourself.
-In a survey of 1,000 adults sponsored by Domain.me, 20 percent of respondents found inaccurate information and 30 percent found their content shared without permission.
+In some cases; however, what appears at the top of your search results may not always be an accurate reflection of you as a person.
+In a 2015 survey of 1,000 adults sponsored by Domain.me, 20 percent of respondents found inaccurate information and 30 percent found their content shared without permission.
 An unfortunate 12 percent said they were unpleasantly surprised by their findings, and eight percent found embarrassing or reputation damaging information.

 How Google Search Results Can Affect You

-Ultimately, online information can affect you negatively.
-In the survey, 24 percent of adults and 43 percent of Millennials in particular said they’ve been negatively affected by online information.
-This is no surprise, as the survey indicates that most people will use only tools to learn about people we do business with.
-Many will perform online searches before meeting with a doctor, work contact, or date, and 42 percent of overall respondents and 57 percent of Millennials admit to changing their mind about a colleague or friend based on what they found online about them.
+If not properly managed, information found online can affect you negatively.
+In the Domain.me survey, 24 percent of adults and 43 percent of millennials in particular said they’ve been negatively affected by online information.
+This is no surprise, as the survey indicates that most people will use search engines to learn more about people they’re considering doing business with, for example a doctor or business contact.
+Many others will perform online searches before meeting with a date or acquaintance.
+42 percent of overall respondents and 57 percent of millennials admit to changing their mind about a colleague or friend based on what they found online about them.

 Are People Concerned with Google Results?

-A big problem is that few people actually take the time to research themselves online.
-A whopping 60 percent of respondents never do searches on themselves.
-Many of those who do (47 percent) only do it once or twice a year.
+Few people actually take the time to research themselves online, a whopping 60 percent of respondents never do searches of themselves.
+Many of those who do, only check their search results once or twice a year.
 A rare seven percent set up alerts for their names and only five percent use reputation management software.

 How to Google Yourself

-The basic idea of Googling yourself is simple: just plug your name or your brand’s name into Google and peruse the first few pages to see what you find.
-After all, that’s what most people will do when they search for you.
-This gives you a good idea of what they’ll find.
-But there are a few things you can do to make your searching more effective.
+The basic idea of Googling yourself is simple: just enter your name or your brand’s name into Google and peruse the first few pages to see what you find.
+This will give you a good idea of what another person might find, but there are a few things you can do to make your searching more effective.

-To get started, you’ll want to open a private browsing window.
-This will allow you to see results with a fresh eye.
-Your browsing history, logged in services, and other factors won’t be considered and will not influence the search results you see.
-You’ll still get local search results, but a private browsing window will help you to get neutral results.
-If you don’t go private, at least log out of your Google account.
+To get a more accurate picture of what another person would find when searching your name, you’ll want to open a private browsing window.
+Your browsing history, social profiles or other accounts you may be logged into, and other factors can impact which search results you see.
+You’ll still get local search results, but a private browsing window will help keep the search neutral.
+If you don’t go private, at least log out of any email or social media accounts.

 Use Quotation Marks and Modifiers